joelUSD/PFM1-Detection/README.md

 The environment is now set up to replicate the testing that we accomplished with yolov5 and use the model for landmine detection in images.
 To preprocess new orthomosaics, go to www.roboflow.com and split the ortho into photos that are roughly 700 x 700 pixels.
 These files are then stored in a source folder in the top level of the yolov5 folder and referenced as follows when run in command line:

-`python detect.py –source ‘../source’ –weights best.pt –conf 0.6 –iou 0.45 –augment –project ‘test’ –name ‘detection_test’ `
+`python detect.py --img 640 --source data/test/images --weights runs/train/COCOSmall/weights/best.pt --name COCOSmall`

-Citation and Affiliated Links:
+# Citation and Affiliated Links

-Demining Research Group:
+## Demining Research Group
 https://www.de-mine.com/datasets

 de Smet, Timothy; Nikulin, Alex; and Baur, Jasper, "Scatterable Landmine Detection Project Dataset 1-8" (2020).
 Geological Sciences and Environmental Studies Faculty Scholarship.
 5. https://orb.binghamton.edu/geology_fac/5

-yolov5:
+## yolov5

 https://github.com/ultralytics/yolov5